1.4b

 It was addressed to "Frida".

-I suppose some part of me believed you knew I would come for you.
+I suppose some part of me still believed you knew I would come for you.
 I am corrected now.